Paropts01/Deli-Kitchen-P3/Miscellaneous/ReadMe.md

 - added the extra image for the header of thi paged
 - updated the css

-# changelog v6 (11/11/2025)
+# changelog v7   (11/11/2025)
-- added an impred css and javascript for the dropdown link
+- added an improved css and javascript for the dropdown link
+- added a more advanced responsiveness on css

 # changelog v1 (06/11/2025)